Government Procurement Fraud Charges & Avoiding Criminal Liability

 When you bid on, negotiate, or perform federal government contracts, you have to provide certifications and swear to the truth of the information provided.
 It is this information that can often lead to the development of false claims cases.
 Federal government contract fraud and law enforcement agencies such as the United States Department of Justice (“DOJ”), SBA Office of Inspector General (“SBA OIG”) aggressively seek out and investigate small businesses and government contractors for the following types of procurement fraud cases:

-Defective pricing: Government contract fraud cases occur when the contractor submits and false information about the costs and pricing during contract performance.
+Defective pricing: Government contract procurement fraud cases occur when the contractor submits and false information about the costs and pricing during contract performance.
 Many contractors, both small and large, find themselves defending criminal cases and facing indictment.

 Violation of SBA Regulations and Small Business Fraud

-Consequences of Government Fraud : Penalties and other legal consequences for government contract fraud investigations can cause a person to serve jail time or even have to go through a civil trial to fines in the hundreds of thousands or even in the millions.
-If you are a party to a civil lawsuit for corruption in the procurement process, the burden of proof is a lot lower than in a criminal case.
-Government attorneys look at the viability of other types of cases.
+Government attorneys look at the viability of other types of procurement fraud cases.
 Avoiding liability starts with protecting your statutory and constitutional rights upfront.
-The consequences of government procurement fraud in a Federal False Claims Act case can cripple your company because both a whistleblower or the government can take shots at you or your company.
-Having the right legal defense counsel that understands the substantive issues can benefit the overall outcome and even lower any potential consequences through negotiations or trials.
+The consequences of government contract fraud in a Federal False Claims Act case can cripple your company because both a whistleblower or the government can take shots at you or your company.
+Having the right legal defense counsel who understands the substantive issues can benefit the overall outcome and even lower any potential consequences through negotiations or trials.
 See information on GSA procurement fraud.

-Are You Involved in a Federal Procurement Fraud Investigation?
+Are You Involved in a Federal Investigation?
 Many things can lead to a government procurement investigation.
 Common issues that can trigger such an adverse action include tips that your company does not meet the small business size standards, submission of inaccurate invoices by the prime contractor or subcontractor, consistent complaints from contractors not getting paid, and false certifications.

 - When you seek defense counsel, you also want to make sure that you have a government contractor fraud lawyer that understands the FAR rules and small business programs.
 This is true regardless of if you are facing and SBA inspector general inquiry or a congressional investigation.